henrysun9074/fishics/README.md

 ### Objectives

-**1**: Determine if nonlinear machine learning models outperform linear dimensionality reduction techniques in encoding a 2D representation of the data.
+**1**: Determine if nonlinear methods (tSNE, UMAP, VAE) outperform linear dimensionality reduction techniques (PCA) in encoding a 2D representation of the data.
 **2**: Investigate if there exists a significant correlation between observed eDNA-oceanography patterns and seasonality.

 ## Workflow